stroiman/go-dom/README.md

   webref/ # Git submodule -> https://github.com/w3c/webref
 ```

-The submodules under `browser/` reflect the different standards, and the naming
+The subfolders under `browser/` reflects the [web
+APIs](https://developer.mozilla.org/en-US/docs/Web/API), and the naming
 reflects the corresponding idl files.
 E.g., `browser/dom/` will have types
 corresponding to the types specified in `code-gen/webref/ed/idl/dom.idl`.
-`browser/html/` corresponds to `html.idl`, etc.
+`browser/html/` corresponds to `html.idl`, etc.[^1]

+The `webref/` folder is not necessary for normal use, only when working with the
+code-generator.

 ### Modularisation